akeneo/pim-helpcenter/content/md/what-is/what-is-a-category.md

 :::

 ::: tips
-To learn how to create/update a category through the API, see the [API documentation](https://api.akeneo.com/api-reference-index-17.html#Categories) documentation.
+To learn how to create/update a category through the API, see the [API documentation](https://api.akeneo.com/api-reference-index-17.html#Categories).
 :::

 # Sort categories